abhisarxverma/abhisarxverma/README.md

 > A twist on the to-do list: for regrets and second chances 😌.
 Just put your things that you want to undo or to do better.
 I took UI design from Canva AI, but coded whole website myself in HTML, CSS and JS.
 [Checkout Repository](https://github.com/abhisarxverma/To_Undo_List)

 ### [Thought Painting](https://thoughtpainting.netlify.app)
 > A canvas for cluttered minds❣️.
-I know it's hard to put the cluttered and weird thoughts on a clean white paper, so I built this, just put your thoughts wherever you feel like and make a painting of your thoughts with random colors and random font sizes.
+I know it's hard to put the cluttered thoughts on a clean white paper, so I built this, just put your thoughts wherever you feel like on canvas, see how your thought painting looks with random colors and font sizes.
 [Checkout Repository](https://github.com/abhisarxverma/Thought_Painting)

 ## Other Projects